tpietzsch/none/README.md

 * the actual runtime target of the polymorphic call is the same for all elements.

 ### Problem
 To illustrate the problem, consider the following example.
+(See also [examples/Example1](src/main/java/examples/Example1.java)).

 ```java
 public class Example1 {